serkin/bugmanager/README.md

-#Web based single file bug tracker for team of one
+#Single-file bug tracker for team of one

 To get started you need:
 * Created database and user in your MySQL server